-- Avoid dominant or bulky additions to existing buildings. - Alternative materials can sometimes work, for example when it is important to separate components of an extended building.
+- Avoid dominant or bulky additions to existing buildings.
+Setting back walls or lowering the roofline of extensions can help to reduce apparent bulk. - Conservatory or garden room extensions should respect the existing building: materials and colours should be carefully selected. - Alternative materials can sometimes work, for example when it is important to separate components of an extended building.